Ecwid/new-job-cstmz/Developer.md

 ### Requirements

-Requirements
+- The settings page for your application is based on Ecwid CSS Framework components.
-The settings page for your application is based on Ecwid CSS Framework components.
+- The setting page includes feature description (what your application does) with on/off toggle to manage custom product list appearance
-The setting page includes feature description (what your application does) with on/off toggle to manage custom product list appearance
+- Export products section should consist of a table-like list of store products with checkboxes and “Export selected products” button.
-Export products section should consist of a table-like list of store products with checkboxes and “Export selected products” button.
+- Store owner can choose the products for the export using checkboxes
-Store owner can choose the products for the export using checkboxes Products list exported in CSV format
+- Products list exported in CSV format
-Export and CSV download starts automatically when a store owner clicks the  “Export selected products” button.
+- Export and CSV download starts automatically when a store owner clicks the  “Export selected products” button.

 ## Task 3 (optional)